spliffz/FS25-Sync-Tool/README.md

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png">](https://www.buymeacoffee.com/Spliffz)

+---
+# Important Update Notice
+If after updating the program you start seeing missing paths, or settings that aren't right you might need to delete your `config.json`.
+This is located in `%appdata%/fs25-sync-tool`.
+Just delete the whole folder and it will make a new config when you run it.

+---

 ### [Features]
   - ## **Also for use with Farming Simulator 22 (FS22)!**
   - Easy to use (but ugly) interface.